Fitness culture: Personal trainers

+The popularity of personal trainers can be explained by the human tendency toward rule-governed behavior.
 The role of personal trainers has also revealed a phenomenon which can be explained from the sociological perspective of "outsourced-self".
-This means “transferring our own responsibility to other”.
-Keeping healthy and well are people's own responsibility, however people are hiring personal trainers to be responsible for it.
-It is also relevant to the perspective of "body work" in the sociology of body: people are outsourcing their own bodies to the paid workers in order to keep healthy and prevent illness.
+This means "transferring our own responsibility to other".
+Keeping healthy and well are people's own responsibility; however, people are hiring personal trainers to be responsible for it.
+It is also relevant to the perspective of "body work" in the sociology of body: people are outsourcing their own bodies to paid workers in order to keep healthy and prevent illness.